 "The scale of this offering tells you everything about OpenAI's confidence in its market position," said one venture capital source who requested anonymity.
 "They're essentially saying 'we don't need to go public anytime soon' while giving employees a massive payday."

 The expanded sale also signals OpenAI's preparation for intensifying competition.
-Google recently faced antitrust challenges that could reshape the AI landscape, while —OpenAI's largest partner—continues integrating AI across its product suite. and are pouring billions into their own AI initiatives, making talent retention increasingly expensive.
+Google recently faced antitrust challenges that could reshape the AI landscape, while Microsoft—OpenAI's largest partner—continues integrating AI across its product suite.
+Meta and Amazon are pouring billions into their own AI initiatives, making talent retention increasingly expensive.